brxken128/dexios-book/src/Usage-Examples.md

 `dexios erase test.txt`

+To list all possible AEADs:

+`dexios list aead`

+To pack and encrypt a folder:

+`dexios pack encrypt test/ file.encrypted`

+To decrypt and unpack a folder:

+`dexios pack decrypt file.encrypted test/`

-To encrypt a file using `AES-256-GCM`:
+To encrypt a file using `AES-256-GCM` (note: you do not need to specify `-a` when decrypting):

-`dexios -eg test.txt test.enc`
+`dexios -ea2 test.txt test.enc`

 To encrypt a file, and show the hash of the encrypted (output) file for verification later on:

 `dexios -eH test.txt test.enc`

-To decrypt a file, and show the hash of the encrypted file beforehand (to compare with the hash generated above):
+To decrypt a file, and show the hash of the encrypted file (to compare with the hash generated above):

 `dexios -dH test.enc test.txt`